UoA-eResearch/hub-stack/research-hub-web/README.md

 * Add the theme-color <meta> tag to index.html.
 * Create app icons in the src/assets directory.
 Read more info [here](https://angular.io/guide/service-worker-intro) about Angular service worker and PWA.

+### Testing PWA / Service Worker locally:
+Because ng serve does not work with service workers, you must use a separate HTTP server to test service worker locally.
+You can use http-server, for example.
+Install it globally: `npm install --global http-server`.
+Now you can run a build of the project (in whichever environment you want to test - e.g. `ng build --configuration prod`), and then serve the build directory (www) using http-server:
+`http-server -p 8080 -c-1 www`.
+YOu can now see the service worker information in the browser developer tools.